CloudBees Accelerator Terms and Concepts

 The Builds tab displays a list of the running and completed builds and key information about each build such as the start time and duration, the hardware platform, and whether completed builds succeeded or failed.

 The Build Classes subtab lets you view and edit the classifications that you use to group builds by version or release, product type, development stage, platform, or other criteria to organize your build management process.
 For details about this subtab, see the Build Classes.

-Click the Agents tab to see details about each agent in the cluster , such as the agent host name and hardware platform, agent software version, and agent status (such as whether it is running, has a problem, or has failed).
+Click the Agents tab to see details about each Agents and Agent Hosts in the Cluster such as the agent host name and hardware platform, agent software version, and agent status (such as whether it is running, has a problem, or has failed).